MicrosoftDocs/cloud-adoption-framework/docs/ready/azure-best-practices/traditional-azure-networking-topology.md

  *Figure 2: Hub-and-spoke network topology.*

-- Use the topology of multiple virtual networks connected with multiple ExpressRoute circuits when one of these conditions is true:
+- Use the topology of multiple virtual networks connected with multiple ExpressRoute circuits connected at separate peering locations  when one of these conditions is true:

   - You need a high level of isolation.